Featured image: 'The Work'. (O O)

 Celebrity culture thrives on sentiments of superiority and inferiority.
 A warped sense of joy is derived from watching people hit rock bottom, whilst the sycophants in us enjoy worshiping the ‘elegant’ and the ‘flawless’.

-One such underlying theme is the thinly-veiled disparagement of lower social classes.
+One such underlying theme is the thinly veiled disparagement of lower social classes of people.
 Take the rise and fall of Tulisa Contostavlos, for instance.
 It was almost as if she was always destined to fail.
 And then consider how Jade Goody, Danniella Westbrook, Cheryl, and others with modest beginnings, such as Wayne Rooney, were and have been constantly frowned upon by the press.
 Contrast this to how the press fawns over those who fit into upper social classes.
+And they all get away with it.
+Ironically, they are held to different standards than good people, who they help punish for small mistakes.

 Is all of this carried out to remind people that, no matter how successful they become, they’re still inherently inferior?